Leave Something on the Table

 Frank Bennack

-À propos de cette écoute
+À propos de ce contenu audio

 Frank Bennack’s accomplishments in media and business are unrivaled.

-He was named chief executive of Hearst in 1979, and for nearly 30 years, he helped solidify the company’s reputation as a leader in consumer media, overseeing the purchase of more than two dozen television stations and several major newspapers (Houston Chronicle), the launch of top-selling magazines (O, the Oprah Magazine), and a partnership with ABC, now the Walt Disney Company, to create the pioneering cable networks A&E, HISTORY, and Lifetime.
+He was named chief executive of Hearst in 1979, and for nearly 30 years he helped solidify the company’s reputation as a leader in consumer media, overseeing the purchase of more than two dozen television stations and several major newspapers (Houston Chronicle), the launch of top-selling magazines (O, The Oprah Magazine), and a partnership with ABC, now the Walt Disney Company, to create the pioneering cable networks A&E, HISTORY, and Lifetime.
 One of his greatest achievements was when, in 1990, he negotiated a 20 percent stake in ESPN for $167 million.
 The sports network would be valued by market analysts at roughly $30 billion.
 He also played a key role in Hearst’s march toward diversification, with acquisitions of business media assets including global ratings agency Fitch Group.

 This is a heartfelt handbook for how to advance not only as a professional but as a person.
 As Bennack writes, “It’s not currently fashionable to make the case for the high road.
 It looks longer, and old-fashioned, and it’s easy to conclude that while you’re climbing the ladder, burdened by your values, others are reaching the top faster.
-But if these stories suggest a broader truth, it’s exactly the opposite: The high road is quicker, with a better view along the way, and more satisfaction at the summit.”
+But if the stories in these pages suggest a broader truth, it’s exactly the opposite: The high road is quicker, with a better view along the way, and more satisfaction at the summit.”

-©2019 Frank Bennack (P)2019 Simon & SchusterVous êtes membre Amazon Prime ?
+Vous êtes membre Amazon Prime ?

 Bénéficiez automatiquement de 2 livres audio offerts.Bonne écoute !